Amundi CEO says Italian banks looking "relatively healthy"

-AIX-EN-PROVENCE, France Italian banks, long plagued by bad loans burdening their balance sheets are regaining health after authorities tackled several troubled lenders recently, the head of asset manager Amundi said on Saturday.
+AIX-EN-PROVENCE, France (Reuters) - Italian banks, long plagued by bad loans burdening their balance sheets are regaining health after authorities tackled several troubled lenders recently, the head of asset manager Amundi said on Saturday.

 Amundi gained a major presence in Italy this year following its acquisition of rival Pioneer Investments from UniCredit (CRDI.MI), bringing in much needed capital to the Italian bank.